kadukes/brick-submarine/README.md

 acrylic cylinder for the basic shape.

 However, the end caps are not assembled from acrylic parts, but printed using a 3D printer.
-The mesh-files for this can be found in the `resources\print` directory.
+The mesh-files for these can be found in the `resources\prints` directory.

 * `cap_head.stl`: This is the model of the front cap.
 It is open at the front so that an acrylic glass pane can be